rjschroeder/SocialNetworkAPI/README.md

 ## Usage

-Use this application as an api, routes are demonstrated in the walkthrough video below
+Use this application as an api, routes are demonstrated in the walkthrough video below.

+Run this application with npm start

 [Walkthrough Video](https://drive.google.com/file/d/1731PlnG3Et-ja0vA8Vs_rcy6TYnYHPWD/view)